Denali National Park has six different campgrounds plus dispersed

 SELECTING OUR SITE

-circle the two loops to see what sites were available.
+When we got to Tek we circled the two loops to see what sites were

 We went through the back loop first, hoping to get the site we had last time